Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab2/hackazon.rst

 #.
 Select the **HTTP Profile** of HTTP.

 #.
-Select the hackazon_clientssl.prf SSL Profile (client) and put it into Selected.
+Select the studentX_clientssl.prf SSL Profile (client) and put it into Selected.

 #.
 Select **Automap** in the Source Address Translation option.